 That’s one of the issues with TPE.
 You can’t.

 We know that TPE sex toys are made from some combination of plastic and rubber that is liquid when heated and solid when cooled.
 But what those materials are is a mystery.
 Without a detailed breakdown of which plastics and rubbers manufacturers use to make their TPE, it’s impossible to know if it’s truly safe to put inside your body.

 The definition of body-safe can be vague, but as a general rule, body-safe sex toys don’t contain toxic chemicals or leach chemicals into the bloodstream through the skin and mucous membranes.
 They’re made of stable materials, and don’t degrade easily or break down when exposed to body heat.

-Let’s say for the sake of argument that a TPE sex toy fresh from the factory is non-toxic.
+Let’s say that a TPE sex toy fresh from the factory is non-toxic.
 It doesn’t contain any chemicals banned by the FDA, and is free from phthalates and other plasticizers.
 Would that particular TPE toy be body-safe?

 No, it wouldn’t.
 Why?
 Because TPE is porous.